Omay238/yippee/README.md

 ## Frequently Asked Questions

-- **Yay does not display colored output.
+- **Yippee does not display colored output.
 How do I fix it?**

   Make sure you have the `Color` option in your `/etc/pacman.conf` (see issue [#123](https://github.com/Jguer/yippee/issues/123)).

 - **Sometimes diffs are printed to the terminal, and other times they are paged via less.
 How do I fix this?**

-  Yay uses `git diff` to display diffs, which by default tells less not to page if the output can fit into one terminal length.
+  Yippee uses `git diff` to display diffs, which by default tells less not to page if the output can fit into one terminal length.
 This behavior can be overridden by exporting your own flags (`export LESS=SRX`).

-- **Yay is not asking me to edit PKGBUILDS, and I don't like the diff menu!
+- **Yippee is not asking me to edit PKGBUILDS, and I don't like the diff menu!
 What can I do?**

   `yippee --editmenu --diffmenu=false --save`

-- **How can I tell Yay to act only on AUR packages, or only on repo packages?**
+- **How can I tell Yippee to act only on AUR packages, or only on repo packages?**

   `yippee -{OPERATION} --aur`
   `yippee -{OPERATION} --repo`

 - **A `Flagged Out Of Date AUR Packages` message is displayed.
-Why doesn't Yay update them?**
+Why doesn't Yippee update them?**

   This message does not mean that updated AUR packages are available.
 It means the packages have been flagged out of date on the AUR, but their maintainers have not yet updated the `PKGBUILD`s (see [outdated AUR packages](https://wiki.archlinux.org/index.php/Arch_User_Repository#Foo_in_the_AUR_is_outdated.3B_what_should_I_do.3F)).

-- **Yay doesn't install dependencies added to a PKGBUILD during installation.**
+- **Yippee doesn't install dependencies added to a PKGBUILD during installation.**

-  Yay resolves all dependencies ahead of time.
+  Yippee resolves all dependencies ahead of time.
 You are free to edit the PKGBUILD in any way, but any problems you cause are your own and should not be reported unless they can be reproduced with the original PKGBUILD.

 - **I know my `-git` package has updates but yippee doesn't offer to update it**

-  Yay uses an hash cache for development packages.
+  Yippee uses an hash cache for development packages.
 Normally it is updated at the end of the package install with the message `Found git repo`.
   If you transition between aur helpers and did not install the devel package using yippee at some point, it is possible it never got added to the cache. `yippee -Y --gendb` will fix the current version of every devel package and start checking from there.

 - **I want to help out!**